datacontract/datacontract-cli/README.md

 #### Spark

 The export function converts the data contract specification into a StructType Spark schema.
+The returned value is a Python code picture of the model schemas.
 Spark DataFrame schema is defined as StructType.
 For more details about Spark Data Types please see [the spark documentation](https://spark.apache.org/docs/latest/sql-ref-datatypes.html)

 #### Avro